 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Have you recently been diagnosed with glaucoma in Los Gatos or San Jose?
+Have you recently been diagnosed with glaucoma in San Jose, Los Gatos, San Jose or Cupertino?
 With the right eye care, you can retain your sight.
 Learn how our ophthalmologist helps you manage symptoms associated with glaucoma while providing treatment to slow the progression of the disease.

 Some people experience no symptoms of glaucoma.
 Others notice a slow worsening of their peripheral vision.
 Other indicators of glaucoma could be eye pain, vision loss, and hazy vision.